 Feinstein took three trips between 1995 and 1997 to China, in addition to trips earlier in her mayoral service, to meet with top communist officials, including Jiang.
 Blum often attended the meetings with her, an arrangement the Times described as “unusual.”

-At one time, the couple had dinner at Zhongnanhai, the enclave reserved for the president and other top officials in China.
+At one time, the couple had dinner at Zhongnanhai, the enclave reserved for the Chinese Communist Party’s officials located in Beijing.

 “We had dinner in Zhongnanhai in Mao Tse-tung’s old residence in the room where he died.
 We were told that we were the first foreigners to see his bedroom and the swimming pool.
 It was a very historic moment to see some of these things,” told the Los Angeles Times.
 Mao was the communist leader of China whose policies led to the deaths of tens of millions of Chinese people.

 Feinstein insisted that Blum had never spoken to officials during meetings about business.

 “I am open to any suggestion as to how I can even make a firewall more fireproof,” she said.
 “I don’t know what else I can do. . . .
 Either he retires or I suppose we end our marriage.”

 Experts noted that even attending the meetings and being so visible conferred a certain benefit to Blum, in addition to Feinstein’s pro-China record.

 “There is no doubt in my mind that, if Dianne Feinstein had a pattern of taking positions on U.S.-China policy that Chinese officials disliked, Mr. Blum would have a great deal more difficulty doing business in China and probably would find it impossible to do,” said Ross Munro, co-author of “The Coming Conflict with China.”

 By 2000, Blum pledged not to invest in China or Hong Kong as long as his wife remained a senator.